 MMA social media went ballistic this week when UFC’s Brazilian website advertised Rousey vs. Santos for UFC 157.
 The fight was later removed off of the website but as the old saying goes, where there is smoke there is fire.
 While the fight is still not official for 157, Santos is telling the media that negotiations are currently in progress.

 MMAJunkie.com did a great job of tracking down the former Strikeforce champion and asking her about the advertised fight.
 Santos confirmed that she was in talks with the UFC.
 The bigger news here is that it appears the one hurdle in making the fight has been cleared.
-Santos has agreed to fight at 135 pounds.
+Santos has ..click here to read more

 Cristiane Cyborg Santos, Ronda Rousey, UFC 157